MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-troubleshooting.md

 * Cloud Solution Provider
 * Partner Shared Services subscription

-## Get Scale Unit metrics
+## Get scale unit metrics

 You can use PowerShell to get stamp utilization information without help from CSS.
 To obtain stamp utilization:

-1. Create a PEP session.
+1. Create a PEP session
-2. Run test-azurestack.
+2. Run test-azurestack
-3. Exit PEP session.
+3. Exit PEP session
-4. Run get-azurestacklog -filterbyrole seedring using an invoke-command call.
+4. Run get-azurestacklog -filterbyrole seedring using an invoke-command call
+5. Extract the seedring .zip, and you can obtain the validation report from the ERCS folder where you ran test-azurestack

 For more information, see [Azure Stack Diagnostics](azure-stack-diagnostics.md#to-run-get-azurestacklog-on-azure-stack-integrated-systems).
-5. Extract the seedring .zip, and you can obtain the validation report from the ERCS folder where you ran test-azurestack.

 ## Troubleshoot deployment
 ### General deployment failure